dynamics-of-stellar-systems/dynamite/docs/getting_started/code_overview.rst

 It is also possible to provide two separate MGE's for the surface-brightness and surface mass-density (see the observed data section of the `Configuration page <configuration.html>`__ for detauls.

 Two types of kinematic are supported: tables of Gauss Hermite expansion coefficients, or histogrammed LOSVDs output by `BayesLOSVD <https://github.com/jfalconbarroso/BAYES-LOSVD>`_.
 These must be in the form of `Astropy ECSV files <https://docs.astropy.org/en/stable/api/astropy.io.ascii.Ecsv.html>`_.
 The files ``aperture.dat`` and ``bins.dat`` contain information about the spatial binning of your kinematic data.
-Convenience functions are provided for creating converting some standard kinematic data files, and examples demonstrating these can be found in the tutorials [XXXXX].
+Convenience functions are provided for creating converting some standard kinematic data files, and examples demonstrating these can be found in the tutorials.

 The file ``aperture.dat`` file contains the spatial extent in arcseconds, the angle (in degrees ) ``90 - position_angle``, and size of the grid in pixels::